 Xen is unique among VM platforms because it allows users to choose among different CPU schedulers.
 But this choice comes with the burden of choosing the right scheduler and configuring it.
-Over the course of last three years, three different CPU schedulers were introduced, all allowing users to specify CPU allocation via CPU shares (weights).
-Below, we briefly characterize their main features that motivated their inclusion in Xen at the time.
+Over the course of last three years, three different CPU schedulers were introduced, all allowing users specify CPU allocation via CPU shares (weights).
+Below, we briefly characterize their main features that at the time motivated their inclusion in Xen.

-Borrowed Virtual Time (BVT) [9] is a fair-share scheduler based on the concept of virtual time, dispatching the runnable VM with the smallest virtual time first.
-Additionally, BVT provides low-latency support for real-time and interactive applications by allowing latencysensitive clients to "warp" back in virtual time to gain scheduling priority.
+Borrowed Virtual Time (BVT) [7] is a fair-share scheduler based on the concept of virtual time, dispatching the runnable VM with the smallest virtual time first.
+Additionally, BVT provides low-latency support for real-time and interactive applications by allowing latency-sensitive client to "warp" back in virtual time to gain scheduling priority.
 The client effectively "borrows" virtual time from its future CPU allocation.

-The scheduler accounts for running time in terms of a minimum charging unit (mcu), typically the frequency of clock interrupts.
-The scheduler is configured with a context switch allowance C, which is the real time by which the current VM is allowed to advance beyond another runnable VM with equal claim on the CPU ( the basic time slice or time quantum of the algorithm).
-C is typically some multiple of mcu.
-Each runnable domain receives a share of CPU in proportion to its weight weighti.
-To achieve this, the virtual time of the currently running $Dom_i$ is incremented by its running time divided by weighti.
+The scheduler is configured with a context switch allowance C, which is the real time by which the current VM is allowed to advance beyond another runnable VM with equal claim on the CPU (it is the basic time slice or time quantum of the algorithm).
+Each runnable domain receives a share of CPU in proportion to its weight $weight_i$ .
+To achieve this, the virtual time of the currently running $Dom_i$ is incremented by its running time divided by $weight_i$ .